 As with any other trading concept or tool, you should not use the Stochastic indicator by itself.
 To receive meaningful signals and improve the quality of your trades, you can combine the Stochastic indicator with those 3 tools:

-- Moving averages: Moving averages can be a great addition here and they act as filters for your signals.
-Always trade in the direction of your moving averages and as long as price is above the moving average, only look for longs – and vice versa.
+Moving averages: Moving averages can be a great addition and they act as filters for your signals.
+Always trade in the direction of your moving averages.
+As long as the price is above the moving average, only look for longs – and vice versa.

-- Price formations: As breakout or reversal trader, you should look for wedges, triangles and rectangles.
+Price patterns: As a breakout or reversal trader, you should look for wedges, triangles, head and shoulders, or rectangles.
 When price breaks such a formation with an accelerating Stochastic, it can potentially signal a successful breakout.

-- Trendline: Especially Stochastic divergence or Stochastic reversal can be traded nicely with trendlines.
-You need to find an established trend with a valid trendline and then wait for price to break it with the confirmation of your Stochastic.
+Trendline: Especially Stochastic divergences or Stochastic reversals can be traded effectively with trendlines.
+You need to find an established trend with a valid trendline and then wait for the price to break it with the confirmation of your Stochastic.

 Recap: How to use the Stochastic indicator

 Although the Stochastic indicator is a very simple tool and only looks at a few key data points on your charts, it can provide meaningful trend information.